 Over the sauv. blanc after the ABC's Q&A, former senator Amanda Vanstone mentioned that a friend of hers had just emailed to say I was 'eminently shaggable', but that she'd hate herself in the morning.

-Be that as it may, it remains my ambition to assist Australia in getting rid of Section 18C, as we succeeded in doing in Canada with Section 13 - a small victory for the cause of free speech.
-So here I am, in a special video for my friends at Australia's IPA, speaking on behalf of the outrageously treated Andrew Bolt some years ago:
+Be that as it may, it remains Steyn's ambition to assist Australia in getting rid of Section 18C, as he succeeded in doing in Canada with Section 13 - a small victory for the cause of free speech.
+So here he is, in a special video, speaking on behalf of the outrageously treated Andrew Bolt some years ago:

-Finally, if you missed it last Australia Day, click above for an hour of great music from the Lucky Country, including my conversations with the late Greg Ham of Men At Work about their massive hit "Down Under", and with the man who's been called the most technically accomplished classical guitarist in the world, Melbourne's John Williams.
-Retro pop, prog rock, reggae-meets-rock plus the inevitable Aussie opener (with a difference) – but not a showtune in sight.
+Finally, if you missed it a half-decade back, click above for an hour of great music from the Lucky Country, including Mark's conversations with the late Greg Ham of Men At Work about their massive hit "Down Under", and with the man who's been called the most technically accomplished classical guitarist in the world, Melbourne's John Williams.
 To listen to this special Australia Day edition of On the Town, simply click above.

-I was very touched by the Aussie turnout of Mark Steyn Club members on last year's inaugural (and sold-out) Mark Steyn Cruise, and hope to see even more of you on this year's cruise, or failing that Down Under very soon.
+We were very touched by the Aussie turnout of Mark Steyn Club members on the first two (sold-out) Mark Steyn Cruises, and hope to see even more of you on this year's cruise.
 For more on The Mark Steyn Club, see here.